-The Transportation Authority has contributed nearly $150 million in Prop K half-cent local transportation sales tax funds, State Transportation Improvement Program funds, and other funds to the project.
-Transportation Authority staff and project delivery oversight consultants will continue to work closely with the SFMTA as the project continues through the construction phase.
+The total cost of the Central Subway project is about $1.6 billion.
+The Transportation Authority has contributed about $215 million in Prop K half-cent local transportation sales tax funds, State Transportation Improvement Program funds, and other funds to the project.

 Timeline and Status

 The Central Subway project is under construction and is scheduled for completion in December 2019.